Preventing mould in buildings

 Throughout the country, deaths of children from pulmonary hemosiderosis (bleeding lung disease) have been attributed to inhalation of toxins produced by the fungus Stachybotrys chartarum.

-The Cost of Mould
+The Cost of Mould Remediation

 Mould remediation can be costly.
 Costs vary widely depending on the size of the property, and extent of the mould growth and from province to province or city-to-city.
-Generally, the cost may range from $550 to $30,000 or more.
+Generally, the cost can range from $550 to $30,000 or more.

 Criterium-Jansen Engineers regularly inspects buildings for mould related concerns.
 Mould starts as a water issue.
 We can help you solve your water issue and eliminate your problem by inspecting the area of concern and letting you know the remediation required.